NatalieFeng02/SoftwareDevProject/README.md

   Simply do docker compose up --build and start the docker containers.
 After this enter http://localhost:3000/ into your search bar the website will begin working.
 After session is complete make sure to do docker compose down -v to close docker out.

 Tests:
   These tests check some basic functionalities of the app.
 This automatically runs after launching docker, but may need to be launched a second time as the database needs to initialize.
-This tests the account registration, checking that a user already exists, page rendering, and whether or not it handles 404s correctly
+This tests the account registration, checking that a user already exists, page rendering, and whether or not an unauthorized user (Not logged in) can access the search/results page.

 Link:
    http://localhost:3000/